-With 2020.7, Atola TaskForce supports RAID imaging and provides a breakthrough configuration autodetection module for RAID 0, 1 and 5 with NTFS and ext4/3/2 file systems.
-More RAID types and file systems will be supported in the upcoming releases with RAID 10 coming by the end of 2020.
-Imaging RAID 5 array with an unknown configuration is effortless in TaskForce.
+With 2020.7, Atola TaskForce supports RAID imaging and provides a breakthrough configuration autodetection module.
+Currently, we have supported RAID 0, 1 and 5 with NTFS and ext4/3/2 file systems.
+Our dev team works to support more RAID types and file systems in the upcoming releases.
+In this blog, we show how imaging RAID 5 array with an unknown configuration is effortless in TaskForce.

 1. Start by clicking on the new RAID icon in the left-side Task Menu.

 2. Next, select the devices that make up the RAID array and click Continue.

 NB You can also use images of the individual drives from the RAID array by browsing and selecting images in the FILE subsection of the Select source device menu.

 Next, you see the RAID configuration screen.
 It consists of three parts: the RAID configuration part at the top is where you see the selected devices or files.
 Underneath it, there is the RAID Partitions viewer, which allows a preview of partitions and files within them upon a successful RAID assembly.
 In the right-hand part of the screen, the Autodetection module starts running as soon as the screen has loaded.
 Subsequently, it produces an output of RAID configuration suggestions.

 NB Autodetection module reads data on all devices or images that make up the RAID to identify its configuration.
 The parameters include: RAID type (level), start LBA, block size and block order.
 Importantly, if these parameters are known, the operator can set them manually.
 Depending on the RAID type, its volume, and how metadata is distributed on the drives in the RAID, Autodetection can produce configuration suggestions within a period of 30 seconds to a few hours.
 The latter happens when dealing with a large RAID of 9+ drives.
 In some cases, Autodetection can produce several configuration suggestions.
 You can apply these suggestions one by one to find the exact match.